ros-industrial/ros2_i_training/workshop/source/index.rst

 ..
-ROS2 workshop documentation master file, created by sphinx-quickstart on Fri Feb  5 13:33:39 2021.
+ROS2 workshop index page, created by sphinx-quickstart on Fri Feb  5 13:33:39 2021.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   Each new `Session` should contain the root [toctree](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-toctree) directive.

 Welcome to ROS2 workshop!
 =========================